mattypumn/SuiteSparse/CXSparse/README.txt

 Mar 6, 2006

-    "double complex" changed to "double _Complex", to avoid conflicts when CXSparse is compiled with a C++ compiler.
+    "float complex" changed to "float _Complex", to avoid conflicts when CXSparse is compiled with a C++ compiler.
 Other minor changes to cs.h.